varabyte/kobweb/README.md

 The project templates created by Kobweb all embrace Gradle version catalogs, which are (at the time of writing this README) a relatively new feature, so users may not be aware of it.

-There is a file called `libs.versions.toml` that exists inside your project's root "gradle" folder.
+There is a file called `libs.versions.toml` that exists inside your project's root `gradle` folder.
 If you find yourself wanting to tweak or add new versions to projects you originally created via `kobweb create`, that's where you'll find them.